ternaustralia/ausplotsR/README.md

 Click here for more information on [TERN](http://www.tern.org.au) and [AusPlots](http://www.ausplots.org).

-ausplotsR requires the following packages: plyr, R.utils, simba, httr, jsonlite; ('Suggests' needed to build vignette: vegan, knitr, rmarkdown, goeveg).
+ausplotsR requires the following packages: plyr, R.utils, simba, httr, jsonlite; ('Suggests' needed to build vignette if 'build_vignettes' is set to TRUE below: vegan, knitr, rmarkdown, goeveg).

+ausplotsR can be installed directly from github using the devtools package, which must be installed first.

 To install the package, use: